clseibold/Edim/README.md

 * Better prompt command parsing
 * Insert before/after character in line
 * Bookmarks
-  - Creating a bookmarks
-  - Listing all bookmarks
-  - Using bookmark in place of line number for all commands
   - Deleting bookmarks
   - Ability to save them in separate (projects/settings) file
 * Ability to split a line into two lines

 ## Ideas
-* Ability to use relative line numbers based on what was shown previously (from any command that previews any amount of lines, including insert, delete, preview, etc.)
+* Ability to use relative line numbers based on current line number

 ## Commands
-* '#' - Gives back information on the file, including number of lines, filename, number of characters, filetype, etc.
+* 'info' - Gives back information on the file, including number of lines, filename, number of characters, filetype, etc.
+* 'j (line#)' - Set's current line to line number (no output).
+Use 'j$' to set last line as current line.
 * 'a (line#)' - Insert after the line number
 * 'i (line#)' - Insert before the line number
 * 'A (line#)' - Appends to a line